 Aviation System Performance Metrics (ASPM)

-The Aviation System Performance Metrics (ASPM) online access system provides data on flights to and from the ASPM airports (currently 77), and all flights by ASPM carriers, including flights by those carriers to international and domestic non-ASPM airports.
+The Aviation System Performance Metrics (ASPM) online access system provides data on flights to and from the ASPM airports (including the Core 30 and OEP 35 aiports), and all flights by ASPM carriers, including flights by those carriers to international and domestic non-ASPM airports.
 All IFR and some VFR flights are included.
 ASPM data can be viewed on the FAA Operations & Performance Data website.

 ASPM flight records fall into two groupings:

 - Efficiency flights are intended to capture all traffic handled by controllers at the ASPM airports.
 Some Efficiency records may be missing one or more pieces of key data, especially next-day before they are updated/finalized.
 ASPM Metrics flights include flights to or from the ASPM airports, as well as all other flights by the ASPM carriers.
 Metric flights are the basis of delay calculations displayed in the Analysis and Individual Flights modules.
 They only include complete records and records for which accurate estimates are possible for the few pieces of missing data.

 - Metrics flights exclude general aviation and military traffic, as well as local (non-itinerant) traffic and records for international flights missing data on the non-U.S. portion of the flight.

 The purpose of these two groupings is to allow for a more complete traffic count (Efficiency flights) while ensuring that only records with fully specified flight information are used for calculating delay and other metrics.
 Flight cancellations are excluded from both Efficiency and Metrics flights.